The most important part of learning is not remembering things. It’s forgetting them.

 Biologists at the University of Wisconsin propose that the synapses in our brain get “noisy” during the day.
-Memories end up fuzzy if this compression process doesn’t happen.
+Without this compression process, memories end up fuzzy.
 Their studies show that in order to learn, we have to grow connections, or synapses, between the neurons in our brains.
 These connections allow neurons to send signals to one another, quickly and efficiently.

 Forgetting is a feature, not a bug.